 - 1. Secure the home; - 2.
 Carry identification (driver's licence, birth certificate, medical alert, etc.); - 3.
 Carry sufficient money to meet contingencies; - 4.
-Take 1 blanket or sleeping bag per person; - 5.
-Take 1 air mattress per person, if available; - 6.
-Take appropriate clothing for the season, and carry one change of clothes; - 7.
-Take outerwear: a raincoat, windbreaker or parka, depending on the season; - 8.
-Take enough ready-to-eat food to last at least 12 hours; - 9.
-Take a thermos bottle of hot beverage; - 10.
-Take a flashlight with spare batteries; - 11.
-Take any prescription drugs as required (carry the prescription itself, if possible); - 12.
-Take soap, a small towel, and any personal basic toiletries or hygiene articles; - 13.
-Take Kleenex® or toilet paper; and - 14.
-Take a pass-time activity, such as a book, magazine, game, etc.
+Take 1 blanket or sleeping bag and 1 air mattress per person if available; - 5.
+Take appropriate clothing for the season, and carry one change of clothes; - 6.
+Take outerwear: a raincoat, windbreaker or parka, depending on the season; - 7.
+Take enough ready-to-eat food to last at least 12 hours; - 8.
+Take a thermos bottle of hot beverage; - 9.
+Take a flashlight with spare batteries; - 10.
+Take any prescription drugs as required (carry the prescription itself, if possible); - 11.
+Take soap, a small towel, and any personal basic toiletries or hygiene articles; - 12.
+Take Kleenex® or toilet paper; and